My token of appreciation to a group of very loving, devoted caregivers who showered Nana with love over the past years.

 There’ll never be a good time to say goodbye to all these lovely memories but for now, so long, farewell, my heartfelt thanks who helped the little mind grows….

 Thank you, for being such an important part of our story.

 My inspiration of this Thank You Frame came from SunshineandBloom who does amazing felt floral design on all sort of wooden board which I replaced with an Ikea photo frame.
 Here’s everything I used to make this Thank You Frame:

-- Wool Blend Felt from our Own Felt Collection
+- Wool Blend Felt

 - Assorted Felt Flower, there are plenty of pattern and instructions available on Pinterest that you could search for, I found this post by Jody that covers some felt flower design which is very helpful;